ORGANIZATION

 Lunch

-Session 3 Special Symposium on Quorum Sensing
+Session 3 Quorum Sensing in Biofilms

-Chair: Haihua Liang Southern University of Science and Technology, Shenzhen
+Chair: Haihua Liang, Southern University of Science and Technology, Shenzhen

 Yinyue Deng, Sun Yat-sen University, Guangzhou